Silvaniel/Silvaniel/README.md

-- 👋 Hi, I’m @Silvaniel
+-  Hi, I’m @Silvaniel
 -  I'm the first period of systems analysis and development
-- 🌱 I’m currently studyng web developement and learning english ...
+-  I'm currently studyng web developement and learning english ...